 The Third Party Litigation Funding Law Review: United Kingdom - England & Wales

-Also entering the litigation funding market are law firms themselves, such as DLA Piper-owned Aldersgate Funding, to provide their clients with alternative ways to manage their legal expenditure.
+It is, therefore, clear that the UK has embraced the concept of TPF and this is confirmed by further law firms entering the litigation funding market such as Mischon de Reya's new venture, MDR Solutions I, with Harbour Litigation Funding and US law firm's Willkie Farr's recent deal with Longford Capital Management.
+These firms are seeking to provide their clients with alternative ways to manage their legal expenditure.
 Over recent years, we have also seen the rise of the alternative business structure (ABS), allowing external investment and for non-lawyers to have a financial stake in a law firm.
-This year we saw PCB Litigation LLP opt for the ABS structure, to enable an equity stake from funder Burford.
+In this regard, PCB Litigation LLP opted for the ABS structure, to facilitate an equity stake from funder Burford.
+RBG (the listed parent group of London law firm, Rosenblatt) also owns a litigation funder, Lionfish.

-The adverse costs regime in this jurisdiction also presents a significant risk to claimants and funders alike, as was illustrated by the much-cited Excalibur case,5 where inexperienced funders were found jointly and severally liable for adverse indemnity costs to the tune of £32 million.
-The Arkin cap was applied,6 but included in it was the £17 million provided to Excalibur to enable it to provide security for costs, which the judge decided was an investment in the claim, akin to the money provided to pay the claimant's costs.
+As detailed below, however, the adverse costs regime in this jurisdiction presents a significant risk to claimants and funders alike, as was illustrated by the much-cited Excalibur case,4 where inexperienced funders were found jointly and severally liable for adverse indemnity costs to the tune of £32 million.
+The Arkin cap was applied,5 but included in it was the £17 million provided to Excalibur to enable it to provide security for costs, which the judge decided was an investment in the claim, akin to the money provided to pay the claimant's costs.
+Further clarity has also been provided by the Court regarding applications for security for costs, against a claimant who is receiving TPF.

-Factors such as these all play into the commercial risk assessment performed by the funder and are invariably priced into the decision on whether to proceed made by the claimant who wants to hedge his or her risk and the funder who wants to share in the win.
+All these factors are relevant to the commercial risk assessment performed by the funder and are invariably priced into the decision on whether to proceed made by the claimant, who wants to hedge his or her risk, and the funder, who wants to share in the win.

 Legal and regulatory framework